rodrigohenriquerc/fooling-around/README.md

-# Fooling Around

-## Description

-This is a project to play around with mobile development using React Native and Expo.
+Playing around with geolocation in mobile devices.

 ## Features